Master of Psychology (Clinical)

 Unit Description:

 This unit is one of the core coursework units for students in the Master of Professional Psychology and the Master of Psychology (Clinical).
-Assessing Psychological Problems will provide students with advanced knowledge and foundational professional skills in planning and conducting assessments to enable evidence-based psychological formulations and diagnosis of commonly presenting mental health and psychological problems across the lifespan.
+Assessing psychological problems will provide students with advanced knowledge and foundational professional skills in planning and conducting assessments to enable evidence-based psychological formulations and diagnosis of commonly presenting mental health and psychological problems across the lifespan.
 This will include common presentations among pre-school and school aged children and adults using cognitive, adaptive and achievement assessments.
+The unit will train students to administer both child and adult IQ tests in detail, as well as tests of academic achievement and other commonly used neurocognitive and psychological tests.
+Test interpretation and report writing and also key features of this unit.

 Learning Outcomes:

-f.
-Demonstrate advanced professional communication skills to work with other professionals to synthesise knowledge required for the conduct of an assessment, and to sensitively communicate the results of assessments to a range of audiences
+- Demonstrate advanced professional communication skills to work with other professionals to synthesise knowledge required for the conduct of an assessment, and to sensitively communicate the results of assessments to a range of audiences.

 Level: 500 level core